Hong Kong bookstore under attack in China reopens in Taiwan

-The part-owner of a Hong Kong bookstore specializing in texts critical of China's leaders reopened his shop in Taiwan on Saturday after fleeing Hong Kong due to legal troubles, saying he was grateful for the opportunity to make China's Communist rulers “less than happy."
+The part-owner of a Hong Kong bookstore specializing in texts critical of China's leaders reopened his shop in Taiwan on Saturday after fleeing Hong Kong due to legal troubles, saying he was grateful for the chance to make China's Communist rulers “less than happy."
 The opening and accompanying news conference came days after Lam Wing-kee was splattered with red paint by a masked man while sitting alone at a coffee shop in Taiwan.
 Lam suffered no serious physical injuries and showed little sign of the attack other than a red tint to his hair.
-China's leaders don't want to allow a bookstore selling tomes that would “make them uncomfortable or impact on their political power,” Lam told journalists.
+China's leaders don't want to allow a bookstore selling tomes that would “make them uncomfortable or impact on their political power,” Lam, who moved to Taiwan a year ago, told journalists.

 He thanked supporters in both Taiwan and Hong Kong, a semi-autonomous Chinese territory, for the opportunity to start over.
 “This makes (China's leaders) less than happy,” said Lam, who raised nearly $200,000 through online fundraising to finance his new venture.
 Commenting on Tuesday's assault, Lam said the Communist Party appeared to think it could stifle the shop's business in both Hong Kong and Taiwan by using “underhanded methods of all sorts.”
 However, on a slightly pessimistic note, he added that China's policies had left little room for idealistic young Hong Kongers other than ”into the big sea.”
 Lam was one of five shareholders and staff at the Causeway Bay Book shop in Hong Kong, which sold books and magazines purporting to reveal secrets about the inside lives of Chinese leaders and the scandals surrounding them.